Importance of Child Population to Compute Educational Indicators (2023)

 • Age Group: Upper primary education includes children in the age group of 11 to 14.

-• Child Population: The population data for children within the relevant age bracket is required to compute enrollment and transition indicators for upper primary education.
+• Child Population: The population data for children within the relevant age bracket is required to compute enrolment and transition indicators for upper primary education.

 3. Secondary & Higher Secondary Education